nevinera/Epsilon-D20/classes.markdown

 * +3 Athletics, +1 Knowledge
 * Aimed Shot: Spend the entire round aiming and shooting (no motion, etc). +1 to hit, + `floor(Ath/2)` damage if the spread is greater than one.
 * Extra shots are granted on a spread of 4 instead of 5.
-* Can use druid spells like a druid 3 levels lower (At level 3, receive one Rank 0 spell).
+* Can use druid spells like a druid half his level (round down).
 Rangers get no familiarity bonuses, and cannot apply spell modifiers to their spells.

 ###Paladin